-Sometimes I like to use my friends to have a different point of view of things, which is one of these cases.
-I have been discussing during this week with Mike Stephenson and Nino Crudele how we can easily manage and monitor our current Azure Logic App Connectors present on our Azure integration solutions.
+Sometimes I like to use my friends to have a different point of view on things, which is one of these cases.
+I have been discussing with Mike Stephenson and Nino Crudele this week how we can easily manage and monitor our current Azure Logic App Connectors present on our Azure integration solutions.

-Recently Mike wrote about his great solution here: Monitoring the status of API Connections for Logic Apps.
-But you can archive that goal using different approaches.
+Recently, Mike wrote about his great solution here: Monitoring the status of API Connections for Logic Apps.
+But you can achieve that goal using different approaches.
 Of course, you will find advantages and disadvantages in all of them.

 I decided to create this series of 3 blog posts to present 3 different approaches by starting with the simplest one: